Making a folded paper bracelet is a fun way to keep the kids busy and to use up old paintings. Plus, they look so pretty!

-We love our water colour paint sets.
+We love our watercolour paint sets.
 I mean, we really love them.

-I don’t think a week ever goes by when someone doesn’t get out the water colours for a little painting.
+I don’t think a week ever goes by when someone doesn’t get out the watercolours for a little painting.
 One of the big kids got them out on the weekend, and before long all four kids were busy filling the paper with colour.

-With so much painting, there is always a pile of artwork in my study and recently I remembered a fun way to use it.
+With so much painting, there is always a pile of finished artwork in my study and recently I remembered a fun way to use it.
 Cleaning out some paperwork I came across an ancient photocopied sheet of instructions for making folded paper bracelets.
 I remember making these as a teenager, and I knew my kids would love to transform their paintings into wearable art so we got out the pile of paintings got to work!

 Begin by folding your strips into the basic shape, my six year old was good at this process.

-Then you need to learn the basic construction technique.
+Now you need to learn the basic construction technique.
 This is a little tricky but with help and supervision my girls (aged ten) were able to master the process after some learning time.

 Once you’ve got the hang of it, keep adding strips.
 I suggest making the loop part of each strip a little on the large size when working with kids, it will look a little less neat and symmetrical when finished but it makes it much easier for kids to insert the next strip.

 Eventually you will have a long enough chain to make a bracelet.
 Remember it needs to fit over your hand when it is done, so don’t make it too small!

 Our folded paper bracelets turned out even better than I remembered!
 The colours of the kid’s paintings looked fabulous all folded together.